mag-mal/llm-zoomcamp-rag-project/README.md

 This project makes plant care knowledge **accessible, accurate, and conversational**, helping users make informed decisions about their indoor greenery.

-## Preparation
-For dependency management, we use pipenv, so you need to install it:

-pip install pipenv
-Once installed, you can install the app dependencies:

-pipenv install --dev

 ## Evaluating retrieval
 To evaluate search results I created ground truth retrieval.